-- It is a one-year settlement for 2023-24, with some indications about funding for 2024-25. - Revenue Support Grant (RSG) has been uplifted by 10.1%, as expected, though this was from a low starting level so only equates to an additional £0.015m. - The Services Grant component which was only introduced last year is lower than expected. - The 3% Core Spending Power Funding Guarantee promised by Government to every authority has been calculated as expected.
-In 2023-24 for the Council this has been calculated as an extra £0.320m less the removal of Lower Tier Grant of £0.169m so a net gain of £0.151m. - Core Spending Power assumes that authorities apply the maximum increase in Council Tax, and that tax base rises in line with the 4-year average for the authority. - An additional year of NHB allocations has been announced.
-There is no indication about the future of NHB in 2024-25 and beyond.
-In 2023/24 this equates to £0.217m. - 5.7 Although the settlement was in line with expectations since the draft Money Plan was produced further budgetary pressures have been identified for Waste & Streetcare, Joint Strategic Plan, and interest costs.
-This is primarily as a result of current inflation levels particularly affecting fuel and energy prices, staff pay awards and interest payable.
-These pressures have been met through expected growth in retained Business rates identified following the settlement.
-Appendices 1 & 2 provide further details. - 5.8 The settlement continues to use the 'Core Spending Power' measure.
+- It is a one-year settlement for 2024-25. - Revenue Support Grant (RSG) has been uplifted by 6.62%, as expected, though this was from a low starting level so only equates to an additional £0.017m. - The Services Grant component which was only introduced 2022/23 is significantly lower than expected, a £0.125m reduction from 2023/24. - The 3% Core Spending Power Funding Guarantee promised by Government to every authority has been calculated as expected.
+In 2024-25 for the Council this has been calculated as zero as a result of the higher NHB allocation. - Core Spending Power assumes that authorities apply the maximum increase in Council Tax, and that tax base rises in line with the 4-year average for the authority. - An additional year of NHB allocations has been announced.
+There is no indication about the future of NHB in 2025-26 and beyond.
+In 2024/25 this equates to £0.811m. - 5.7 The settlement continues to use the 'Core Spending Power' measure.
 Core Spending Power is made up of the following elements.